Dallinger/Dallinger/docs/source/running_bots.rst

 These nodes may be on other computers on the local network or on the same host machine.
-If they are on the same host you will need to add ``-port 4446`` (for some port number) such that each selenium node on the same server is listening on a different port.
+If they are on the same host you will need to add ``-port 4446`` (for some port number) such that each Selenium node on the same server is listening on a different port.

 You will also need to set up the browser interfaces on each computer that's running a node.
-This requires being able to run the browser and having the correct driver available in the system path, so the selenium server can run it.
+This requires being able to run the browser and having the correct driver available in the system path, so the Selenium server can run it.

 We recommend using Chrome when running large numbers of bots, as it is more feature-complete than PhantomJS but with better performance at scale than Firefox.
-It is best to run at most three Firefox sessions on commodity hardware, so for best results 16 bots should be run over 6 selenium servers.
-This will depend on how processor intensive your experiment is, it may be possible to run more sessions without performance degradation.
+It is best to run at most three Firefox sessions on commodity hardware, so for best results 16 bots should be run over 6 Selenium servers.
+This will depend on how processor intensive your experiment is.
+It may be possible to run more sessions without performance degradation.